bagasssss/Domino-and-SchoolGpaCalculator/README.md

 ### GPA calculator functionality
 - add new grades
-- edit ar delete of existing grade
+- edit or delete an existing grade
 - add student for any grade
 - dinamically calculating of average GPA